d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 # Concise Implementation of Linear Regression
 :label:`sec_linear_gluon`

-Resurgent interest deep learning has inspired the development of a variety of mature software frameworks, for automating the repetitive work of implementing gradient-based learning algorithms.
+Broad and intense interest in deep learning for the past several years has inspired both companies, academics, and hobbyists to develop a variety of mature open source frameworks for automating the repetitive work of implementing gradient-based learning algorithms.
-In the previous section we relied only on
+In the previous section, we relied only on
-`ndarray` for data storage and linear algebra and on `autograd` to calculate derivatives.
+(i) `ndarray` for data storage and linear algebra;
+and (ii) `autograd` for calculating derivatives.
 In practice, because data iterators, loss functions, optimizers, and neural network layers (and some whole architectures) are so common, modern libraries implement these components for us as well.

-In this section, we will learn how we can implement the linear regression model in :numref:`sec_linear_scratch` much more concisely with Gluon.
+In this section, we will show you how to implement the linear regression model from :numref:`sec_linear_scratch` concisely by using Gluon.

 ## Generating Data Sets

-To start, we will generate the same data set as that used in the previous section.
+To start, we will generate the same data set as in the previous section.

 ```{.python .input  n=2}
 import d2l